RD4Fun/bits/bits/BIT-0017-neuron-registration-update.md

 Mitigation - limits and formulas
 1. range limit the NeuronIncreaseMult from 1 to 5 with up to 3 decimal points
-2. range limit NeuronReductionInterval minimum of 1 to xx where x is in 7200*
+2. range limit NeuronReductionInterval minimum of 1 to x where x is a small multiple of days